prebid/Prebid.js/dev-docs/modules/consentManagement.md

 - False if it's known that the user is outside the EEA
 - Leave the attribute unspecified if user's location is unknown

+**hasGlobalScope**
+This should be set as true if consent data was retrieved from global "euconsent" cookie, or was it publisher-specific.
+For general purpose, set this to false.

 **responseCode**
 This should be false if there was some error in the consent data, true otherwise.
 False is the same as calling the callback with no parameters.

+**cmpLoaded**
+This should be be set to true once parameters above are processed.

 ## List of GDPR compliant Adapters